ModdedMinecraftClub/Mmcc.MemberBot/README.md

 1. Deploy [polychat2](https://github.com/ModdedMinecraftClub/polychat2).
 2. Create a MySQL database for the bot.
 3. Download the latest compiled version of the bot from [here](https://github.com/ModdedMinecraftClub/Mmcc.MemberBot/releases).
-If you choose the `portable-fxdependent` version of the bot, you will need to also download .NET 5 from [here](https://dotnet.microsoft.com/download).
+If you choose the `portable-fxdependent` version of the bot, you will need to also download the newest version of .NET from [here](https://dotnet.microsoft.com/download).
 4. Unzip the compressed version of the bot you've downloaded.
 5. Go to the folder with the unzipped binaries.
 6. Rename `appsettings.default.json` to `appsettings.json` and edit it so that it contains correct values for your use-case scenario.